 Again, parents need to decide on the takeaway message.
 Children in this age group will ask many more interrogative questions and parents need to decide how much they want to share.

-Gilboa stresses that parents should prevent their children from seeing pictures or the news because the images will stick with children longer than words.
-If children do see pictures, she recommends that parents show their children positive photos to counteract the negative.
+Gilboa stressed that parents should prevent their children from seeing pictures or the news because the images will stick with children longer than words.
+If children do see pictures, she recommended that parents show their children positive photos to counteract the negative.

-“Let’s see if we can replace those memories and balance it out by showing the positives and the amazing people who rushed to help,” she says.
+“Let’s see if we can replace those memories and balance it out by showing the positives and the amazing people who rushed to help,” she said.

 Tweens: Listen to their feelings